plone/meta/config/README.md

 ### More configuration options

-Please use the [issue tracker](https://github.com/plone/meta/issues/new) to ask for more extension points whenever `plone/meta` does not fulfill all your needs.
+Please use the [issue tracker](https://github.com/plone/meta/issues/new) to ask for more extension points whenever `plone.meta` does not fulfill all your needs.

 ### Applying a customized configuration